Jhongesell/imperivm-steam/update/current-version.md

-Current version: 1.51
+Current version: 1.52

-Published on Steam: YES
+Published on Steam: NO